FAQs

 Why does my wood burner glass keep turning black?

 Usually it's caused by wet wood, poor airflow or burning the stove at too low a temperature.
 Using quality dry logs and operating the stove correctly will often keep the glass much cleaner.
+In some cases, the glass seal may need replacing.

 What is a chimney liner and do I need one?